 This is important because fructans fall into a group of sugars called oligosaccharides – and oligosaccharides are part of a group of foods called FODMAPs.

-FODMAPs are being shown as a very common cause of bloating, cramping and IBS symptoms in people.
+FODMAPs are being shown as a very common cause of bloating, cramping and IBS symptoms in people (find more about this and some other bloat causing culprits here).

 At this point, I was intrigued and so I went and checked things out with the gurus of all things FODMAP – the team at Monash University in Australia – and sure enough, there is a FODMAP -related difference in spelt flour vs regular flour.